rocqetry/rocqet/Artifact_README.md

 The `./rocqet` directory contains our implementation of Rocqet and our CompCert casestudy.

+The `Rocq_CompCert` directory contains a copy of CompCert.

+The `Rocqet_CompCert` directory contains a copy of CompCert which we will link our extracted passes into.

-We package `FPOP` with Nix as well.
-So both the `./FPOP` and `./rocqet` directory contain a `flake.nix` file which provides a reproducible environment.
+Each of these directories contain a `flake.nix` file which provides all dependencies in a Nix shell for reproducible builds.

 ### Building Rocqet